pdoms/toast/README.md

 ### test setup
 1. As of now test files need to be located in a _source directory_, which defaults to `./tests`.
 2. Testfiles should be named like so `*.test.c`, e.g. `foo.test.c` (as a path relative to the executable it would be `./tests/foo.test.c`
-3. Testfiles contain a collectio  of `SliceOfToast`s.
+3. Testfiles contain a collection of `SliceOfToast`s.
 In the form of
 ```c
 typedef void(*Toasting)(BurntToast*);
 ```